The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ## Higanbana Timing

-Of all moves that a Samurai can use, the single most powerful move is Higanbana.
+Of all the moves a Samurai can use, the single most powerful move is Higanbana.
 As you recall, Higanbana is 1100 potency of damage over the course of 60 seconds.
 Because of its sheer damage compacted into a single GCD, this is strongly amplified under raid buffs.
 The nice thing about raid buffs is that a good chunk of them will line up with Higanbana timing: Trick Attack, Battle Voice, Dragon Sight, Battle Litany, Chain Stratagem, Technical Step, etc. tend to fall under a cooldown time that is a multiple of 60s.
 As such, you should be able to land your Higanbana within those raid buffs at the time of refresh.

-Now that said, how do you know when to *not* use Higanbana?
+With that said, how do you know when to *not* use Higanbana?
 Some bosses go invincible for a period of time during which your Higanbana is ineffective.
 When that happens, if your Higanbana did not get to make use of its duration, then it is lost DPS.

-Comparing Midare Setsugekka with Higanbana; it takes about 42s of ticks for Higanbana to outdamage Midare Setsugekka in the same GCD.
+Comparing Midare Setsugekka with Higanbana, it takes about 42s of ticks for Higanbana to outdamage Midare Setsugekka in the same GCD.

-The rule of thumb is that if Higanbana was not able to tick for more than about 42s of its duration, it would have been better to not use it.
+The rule of thumb is that if Higanbana was not able to tick for more than about 42s of its duration then it would have been better not to use it.
 This is doubly true if using Higanbana would have prevented you from using a Midare Setsugekka in the same period of time.
-So generally speaking, fight phases of 1:30 should have only one Higanbana used, 3:20 only three Higanbana, and so on.
-Fight phases of, for example, 3:50 should have four Higanbana used *only* if you are able to use a buffed (already under Fugetsu at absolute minimum) Higanbana at the very first GCD and have perfect refresh timing.
-There are some situations where it is proper to use Higanbana when it would not tick for its full duration, such as at the end of a fight where you are ending on two meditation stacks in order to generate the extra stack and use Shoha, but that is a per-fight optimization that should be mathed out according to the rest of the encounter.
+Generally speaking, fight phases of 1:30 should have only one Higanbana used, 3:20 only three Higanbana, and so on.
+Fight phases of 3:50, for example, should have four Higanbana used *only* if you are able to use a buffed (already under Fugetsu at absolute minimum) Higanbana at the very first GCD and have perfect refresh timing.
+There are some situations where it is proper to use Higanbana when it would not tick for its full duration, such as at the end of a fight where you are ending on two meditation stacks in order to generate the extra stack and use Shoha, but that is a per-fight optimization that should be mathematically figured out according to the rest of the encounter.

-Higanbana is responsible for much of a Samurai’s damage, but applying it liberally and improperly only means you’ll suffer in the long run.
+Higanbana is responsible for much of a Samurai’s damage, but applying it liberally and improperly only means you will suffer in the long run.

 ## Rotation & Looping

-Samurai’s high potency rotation revolves around executing our biggest cooldown abilities as soon as they are available to ensure that we use all the available charges of each skill, as well as to ensure buff uptime and in order to never drop Higanbana.
+Samurai’s high potency rotation revolves around executing our biggest cooldown abilities as soon as they are available to ensure that we use all the available charges of each skill, as well as to ensure buff uptime in order to never drop Higanbana.
 To do so, we use what is referred to as a ‘looping’ rotation, where the order of skills repeats every 120s after the opener.
-This looping rotation is separated into 3 distinct parts: the opener, the cooldown phase, and the burst phase.
+This looping rotation is separated into three distinct parts: the opener, the cooldown phase, and the burst phase.

 In the opener, we use Meikyo Shisui before pulling the boss in order to have it up on pull to use Gekko and Kasha and apply our buffs as fast as possible.
 We then immediately use all of our large cooldown abilities (Senei, Ikishoten, both our Tsubame Gaeshi charges, and our second Meikyo Shisui charge) to get their cooldowns rolling.

 In the cooldown phase we are just passing the time waiting for our Higanbana timer to tick down and for our cooldowns to come back.
 To do this, we simply use our natural combos to build a Midare, and then build the three Sen again a second time.
 These three Sen then lead into your burst phase.

-In the burst phase, we will use whichever of our big cooldowns are available to do our maximum amount of damage inside the buffs provided by the rest of our team.
-It starts by using those three Sen we gathered in the cooldown phase to use both Midare and Kaeshi: Setsugekka, then uses Meikyo Shisui to acquire the sen to reapply Higanbana, as well as preparing for another Midare inside buffs.
-If we have Ikishoten+Senei+Ogi Namikiri, we will use them here.
+In the burst phase, we will use whichever big cooldowns are available to do our maximum amount of damage inside the buffs provided by the rest of our team.
+It starts by using the three Sen we gathered in the cooldown phase in order to use both Midare and Kaeshi: Setsugekka, then use Meikyo Shisui to acquire the sen to reapply Higanbana, and then prepare for another Midare inside the buffs.
+If we have Ikishoten + Senei + Ogi Namikiri, we will use them here.
 If we do not, we will have to use filler to align our loop.

 ## Filler

 Filler is often the part of the Samurai rotation that new players struggle the most with, but once understood, is the key to successfully landing your big skills where you want them and not having to wait for skills to come off cooldown in the middle of your rotation.

-Every minute of your Samurai rotation has either 28, 29, or 30 GCDs depending on which GCD tier you are using (2.14/2.07/2.00 respectively).
-Our normal cooldown+burst phase (not including Ogi+Kaeshi Namikiri) is 26 GCDs.
-This means that each time we execute our cooldown+burst, we need to ‘fill’ another 2/3/4 GCDs.
-To do so, we use Ogi Namikiri and Kaeshi: Namikiri when we can (2 GCDs) and combos+Hagakure when we can’t.
-This allows us to fill the ‘empty space’ in our rotation with as much potency as we can, while still keeping all of our abilities lined up to execute on time.
+Every minute of your Samurai rotation has either 28, 29, or 30 GCDs depending on which GCD tier you are using (2.14 / 2.07 / 2.00 respectively).
+Our normal cooldown and burst phase (not including Ogi+Kaeshi Namikiri) is 26 GCDs.
+This means that each time we execute our cooldown and burst, we need to fill another 2 / 3 / 4 GCDs.
+To do so, we use Ogi Namikiri and Kaeshi: Namikiri when we can (two GCDs) and combos and Hagakure when we cannot.
+This allows us to fill the empty space in our rotation with as much potency as we can, while still keeping all of our abilities lined up to execute on time.

 List of filler: